mezgoodle/PyPass/README.md

 Hi!
 This is my project - `PyPass`.
 Once upon a time I wanted to make my own **password storage service**.
 Of course, I do not call it a *full-fledged project*.
 But here you can see the work with [RedBeanPHP](https://www.redbeanphp.com/index.php).

-> I did not teach the project for hosting.
+> I did not send the project to server.

 ## Credits